fivdi/bme280/README.md

 # bme280

-BME280 humidity, pressure and temperature sensor I2C driver for Node.js on Linux boards like the Raspberry Pi or BeagleBone.
+Node.js I2C driver for the BME280 humidity, pressure and temperature sensor on Linux boards like the Raspberry Pi or BeagleBone.

 Supports Node.js versions 6, 8, 10 and 12.